dereuromark/cakephp-queue/docs/README.md

 ```
 Make sure it throws an exception with a clear error message in case of failure.

+Note: You can use the provided `Queue\Model\QueueException` if you do not need to include a strack trace.
+This is usually the default inside custom tasks.

 ## Usage

 Run the following using the CakePHP shell: